-Vellum binding and cover with sketches in pencil, pen and ink, and black chalk 1750-52 © Plymouth Museums Galleries Archives (The Box) This sketchbook was compiled by Reynolds over a couple of years while travelling in Italy.
+This sketchbook was compiled by Reynolds over a couple of years while travelling in Italy.

 In Reynolds' time, the Grand Tour was a requirement for aristocratic young men, who visited the major European cities to absorb their classical and more recent cultural legacy.
-Reynolds was not an aristocrat, but had the good fortune of being supported by well-off local families - particularly the Edgcumbe family at this time.
-Richard Lord Edgcombe arranged for Reynolds to travel to Italy with Commodore Augustus Keppel, leaving from Plymouth Dock in 1749.
+Reynolds was not an aristocrat, but had the good fortune of being supported by well-off local families - particularly the Edgcumbe family - at this time.
+Richard Lord Edgcumbe arranged for Reynolds to travel to Italy with Commodore Augustus Keppel, leaving from Plymouth Dock in 1749.
 Keppel would later become First Lord of the Admiralty.

-While in Italy, Reynolds was able to study the work of great sixteenth and seventeenth century painters and sculptors, whose work he considered to be among the greatest achievements in art.
-In the sketchbook, he copied work by artists such as Gian Lorenzo Bernini, not by copying every detail, but by selecting the parts that interested him the most.
+Whilst in Italy, Reynolds was able to study the work of the great painters and sculptors of the Renaissance.
+He considered their work to be among the greatest achievements in art.

+In the sketchbook he copied work by artists such as Gian Lorenzo Bernini, not by reproducing every detail, but by selecting the parts that interested him the most.
 He also chose to adapt and change some of the things he saw, which highlights his own confidence as an artist at this time.

-This sketchbook is one of only ten known to exist and is the only in a public collection outside of the Royal Academy.
+This sketchbook is one of only ten known to exist and is the only one in a public collection outside of the Royal Academy.